Book by: kanne83

 "Stop it, John."
 She glanced away and I couldn't tell if she was angry or still afraid.

-She nodded, keeping her eyes fixed on the lake again.
-But at least she didn't fight me on the point.
-I suppose she didn't have a choice.
+She nodded, her eyes on the lake again.
+At least she didn't fight me on the point, but I suppose she didn't really have a choice.
 We couldn't continue like this for much longer.

-When she looked up, I could see the caution and worry plainly in her eyes.
+When she looked up, the caution and worry were plain in her eyes.
 Did she honestly think I was going to attack her?

 But then, my conscience whispered, isn't that what you did before?
 She never asked to be kissed.
 She never asked to be touched at all.